Dr. Henry Soper

 Dr. Soper, how would you describe the field of Neuropsychology?

-The National Academy of Neuropsychology (NAN) provides the best definition of Neuropsychology.
+The American Psychological Association provides the best definition of Clinical Neuropsychology.
 It is the official position, approved by the board of directors in 2001.
 This definition expands upon and modifies the 1989 definition by Division 40 of the American Psychological Association, which was used as the foundation for this updated document.[ A clinical neuropsychologist is a professional within the field of psychology with special expertise in the applied science of brain-behavior relationships.
 Clinical neuropsychologists use this knowledge in the assessment, diagnosis, treatment, and/or rehabilitation of patients across the lifespan with neurological, medical, neurodevelopmental and psychiatric conditions, as well as other cognitive and learning disorders.
 The clinical neuropsychologist uses psychological, neurological, cognitive, behavioral, neurophysiological principles, techniques and tests to evaluate patients’ neurocognitive, behavioral, and emotional strengths and weaknesses, and their relationship to normal and abnormal central nervous system functioning.
 The clinical neuropsychologist uses this information and information provided by other medical/healthcare providers to identify and diagnose neurobehavioral disorders, and plan and implement intervention strategies. ]

 Based on the NAN definition of Neuropsychology, why believe this field is gaining such eminence as a sub-field of psychology?